 Homestead, Florida

 Can you tell the difference between an alligator and a crocodile?
-Visit the Everglades National Park just ten miles from Homestead and you probably will learn to do so first hand.
-This is the only natural habitat where both exist together.
-Homestead, near the southern-most tip of Florida, is in Miami Dade County near Florida City and just thirty miles south of Miami.
+Visit the Everglades National Park, roughly 10 miles west of Homestead, and you may get the chance to learn firsthand.
+South Florida is one of the few places in the world where both species can be found in the wild.
+Homestead, near the southern end of mainland Florida, is in Miami-Dade County near Florida City and about 30 miles south of Miami.

 About the Community